eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

   Is also usually absent.
 So all the indentation has to be done by hand, which is very painful.

+## Djot {#djot}

+What if we could have the simplicity of Markdown for common use cases, and the generality of XML for complex use cases?

+[Djot](https://djot.net/) is a new markup language from the creator of [Pandoc](https://pandoc.org/).
+It is designed to be easier to parse than Markdown, and to have a broader feature set than CommonMark.
+But the key feature is that it has:

+> generic containers for text, inline content, and block-level content, to which arbitrary attributes can be applied.
+This allows for extensibility using AST transformations.

+**Pros:**

+- Simple documents are easy to write.
+- Complex documents are possible to write.

+**Cons:**

+- Not widely implemented, yet.
+- Very new, not battle tested.

 ## MDX {#mdx}

-What if we could have the simplicity of Markdown for common use cases, and the generality of XML for complex use cases?
-This exists, sort of: it's called [MDX][mdx].
-If you ignore the embedded JavaScript bit it's basically just Markdown that you can embed XML---pardon me, JSX---into.
+[MDX][mdx] is Markdown that you can embed JavaScript and XML---pardon me, JSX---into.

 [mdx]: https://mdxjs.com/